How to Circle Something in Excel (2 Suitable Ways)

 data set containing Name, Age, and Country

-In this method, we will insert shapes from Insert shape.
-So, follow the steps and procedures to make a circle in Excel.
+In this method, we will insert shapes from the Insert Shapes command.

 Use Shapes Command to Circle Anything in Excel

-• There is a tiny black cross there.
-Place it where you want the shape to begin, then drag the pointer to create the shape.
+• Place it where you want the shape to begin, then drag the pointer to create the shape.

 a tiny black cross will appear

-• This action inserts the oval, but the fill and line colors are both blue, as we cannot see anything like in the image below.
+• This action inserts the oval, but the fill and line colors are both blue, so we can’t see the cell details behind it.

 Use Shapes Command to Circle Anything in Excel